nijin-vinodan/react-starter-templates/examples/starter-react-ts-scss-eslint-prettier/README.md

 ### Step 4: Set up ESLint

 With ESLint, we could enforce some guidelines in our project and avoid common pitfalls.
 Let’s install ESLint and ESLint Plugin React to our project first.

-### `npm install eslint eslint-plugin-react --save-dev`
+### `npm install eslint eslint-plugin-react @typescript-eslint/parser @typescript-eslint/eslint-plugin --save-dev`

-Create a .eslintrc file at the project root and then we can run ESLint on any files.
+Create a .eslintrc file at the project root and set the configurations.

 ###